 We will present emissions of CO2 and other greenhouse gases (also sourced from EDGAR), as well as figures for energy consumption (sourced from IEA data); the latter can be broken down by fuel, sector or fuel user, allowing more insight into the drivers of CO2 emissions.
-13 On the policy side, we will start with an overview of international commitments under the UNFCCC and Kyoto Protocol (and its extension), and then turn to EU policies and measures, covering both the EU ETS http://edgar.jrc.ec.europa.eu/index.php.
+13 On the policy side, we will start with an overview of international commitments under the UNFCCC and Kyoto Protocol (and its extension), and then turn to EU policies and measures, covering both the EU ETS and the measures for non-ETS sectors, such as energy efficiency, renewable energy, transport, etc. Given the importance of regulatory differences between the EU and the US in the climate policy field, a short description of main US climate policy actions and measures will follow.